Ojaswy/Real-Time-Object-Detection-of-Vehicles/README.md

 # Object-Detection:Vehicles

-## Detection of vehicles using Image processing.
+## Detection of vehicles using Image processing
 Using python 2.7 and MATLAB.

 ## Matlab Libraries: